 To determine the amount of your credit, multiply your work-related expenses (after applying the earned income and dollar limits) by a percentage.
-This percentage depends on your adjusted gross income shown on line 34 of Form 1040 or line 19 of Form 1040A.
+This percentage depends on your adjusted gross income shown on Form 1040, line 37, or Form 1040A, line 22.
 The following table shows the percentage to use based on adjusted gross income.